-HIGH SCHOOL GRADUATION
+HIGH SCHOOL GRADUATION Course Requirements

-Course Requirements

-Requirements for the Classes of 2025, 2026 & 2027
+Requirements for the Classes of 2028 and beyond

 - 1. The minimum requirement for an Olathe high school diploma is 24 credits. - a.
 Definition: Depending on the course and nature of course delivery, units of credit will be awarded in increments of one full (1.0) or one-half (.5) credit. - b.
-Twenty-four (24.0) credits required for graduation include: - 1) Four (4) credits in English - 2) One (1) credit in Applied Communication - 3) Three (3) credits in Social Studies.
-Required credits are - a.)
-Modern World History (1 credit grade 9) - b.)
-U.S. History (1 credit grade 11) - c.)
-U.S. Government (.5 credit grade 12) - d.)
-Social Studies elective (.5 credit all grades) - 4) Three (3) credits in Mathematics. - 5) Three (3) credits in Science.
-Required credits are - a.)
+Twenty-four (24.0) credits required for graduation include: - 1) Four (4.0) credits in English - 2) Three (3.0) credits in Mathematics. - 3) Three (3.0) credits in Science. - Required credits are - a.)
 Life Science (1.0 credit) - b.)
 Physical Science (1.0 credit) - c.)
-Science elective (1.0 credit) - 6) One (1) credit in Physical Education / Health - 7) One (1) credit in Fine Arts - 8) One (1) credit in Practical and Consumer Studies - 9) 0.5 credit in Technology - 10) 0.5 credit in Financial Literacy - 11) Six (6) elective credits - 2.
+Science elective (1.0 credit) - 4) Three (3) credits in Social Studies. - Required credits are - a.)
+World History or Honors World History (1.0 credit grade 9) - b.)
+U.S. History or AP U.S. History (1.0 credit grade 11) - c.)
+U.S. Government or AP U.S. Government (0.5 credit grade 12) - d.)
+Social Studies elective (0.5 credit all grades) - 5) One-half (0.5) credit in Communications - 6) One-half (0.5) credit in Financial Literacy - 7) One (1.0) credit in Fine/Performing Arts - 8) One-half (0.5) credit in Health - 9) One (1.0) credit in Language Applications - 10) One-half (0.5) credit in Life Studies - 11) One-half (0.5) credit in Physical Education - 12) One (1.0) credit in STEM - 13) Five and one-half (5.5) Individual Focus credits - 2.
 Students must meet Olathe graduation requirements to be eligible to participate in the graduation exercises.
 EXCEPTION: Seniors who transfer from other school districts and who have been on track to meet graduation requirements in their former school, but cannot meet the twenty-four (24) Olathe unit requirement, will be allowed to graduate with their class.
 The transfer student must meet the minimum requirements of the Kansas Department of Education. - 3.
-Students should be advised that any credit earned after their eighth grade year will be counted as senior high credit and will be on the high school transcript.
+Beginning in the 2024-25 school year Students in 8th grade who enroll in Spanish I or French I will earn high school credit.
+Those courses will be included on their high school transcript and cannot be removed.
+Credits will be added after the start of the student's ninth grade year.
+Any other credit earned after their eighth grade year will be counted as senior high credit and will be on the high school transcript.
 Example: Driver Education. - 4.
 The weighted grading system outlined on page 9 will be used to determine all Olathe student honors and distinctions.

-KANSAS QUALIFIED ADMISSIONS
+KANSAS QUALIFIED ADMISSIONS Quick Facts

-Ouick Facts